maxjerdee/clustering-mi/README.md

 filename = "data/example.txt"
 ```

-We then use the package to compute the mutual information (in bits) between the
+The package can then compute the mutual information (in bits) between the
 two labelings from any format:

 ```python